BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

-The Blue Yeti mic belongs to the condenser type of microphones.
+The Blue Yeti microphone belongs to the condenser type of microphones.
 Condenser microphones, of course, are super sensitive.
 Hence, the Blue Yeti is one of those supersensitive mics.
-If you don’t adjust its setting right, you may end up picking up everything like background noise.
+If you don’t adjust the best Blue Yeti settings right, you may end up picking up everything like background noise and other unnecessary noise, and you won’t get quality audio.
 Besides, it can pick up any tick and flick from the adjacent room.
 Nevertheless, you can set it up in such a way that it will only pick up the sound sources based on your configuration.

 As you inspect the Blue Yeti microphone’s different controls, you would see the central knob on the microphone’s backside, which you can use to adjust the gain.
 You should center it before starting, and the indicator should have a vertical position if you have centered the gain.

 You can turn the gain down if you hear some static sound or noise until the audio signals become clear.
 On the other hand, if the audio is not sounding crisp, then you can increase the gain.

 The primary thing you need to check with your Blue Yeti is the hardware.
 Of course, after unboxing the mic, you can plug it onto your computer using the micro USB cable.
 Yet, before starting your recording, it will help if you familiarize yourself with the hardware.